 Ascarid worms (roundworms) blocking a loop of small intestine of a now dead chicken

-Itchy ass?
+Itchy anus?
 Maybe you should familiarize yourself with Vermox.
 Vermox is a pill for the treatment of single and mixed helminth gastrointestinal infestations caused by whipworms, hookworms, large roundworms and pinworms.

 Vermox should not be taken during pregnancy.